 It should be noted that the real division of state power into independent branches of power is the most important for the exercise of power in a democratic state.
-Article 6 of the Constitution of Ukraine states: "State power in Ukraine is exercised on the basis of its division into legislative, executive and judicial.
-The bodies of legislative, executive and judicial power exercise their powers within the limits established by this Constitution and in accordance with the laws of Ukraine."
+Art.
+6 of the Constitution of Ukraine states: "State power in Ukraine is exercised on the basis of its division into legislative, executive and judicial.
+The bodies of legislative, executive and judicial power exercise their powers within the limits established by this Constitution and in accordance with the laws of Ukraine".
 For any democratic state, it is mandatory to enshrine this principle at the constitutional level and implement it in the state mechanism, since without the separation of state powers and an effective system of checks and balances, there can be no rule of law and legal laws.
+As for the realities of Ukraine, then "It may be concluded that the Constitution of Ukraine contains appropriate mechanisms for interaction between the legislative, executive and judicial branches of power, although they are not perfect and require more detailed study and implementation" [1, p.
+167].